 Payment Schedules

-This specific model is available for any billing term greater than 1 month and is useful for buyers who want to use a flexible payment schedule to pay over the course of their contract.
+This specific model is available for flat-rate pricing models with any billing term greater than one (1) month and is useful for buyers who want to use a flexible billing payment schedule to pay over the course of their contract.
 Selecting a payment schedule includes setting a schedule of installments.

 Through a payment schedule, you can: